UBC-MDS/DSCI_552_stat-inf-1/README.md

 The statistical and probabilistic foundations of inference, the frequentist paradigm.
 Concepts first introduced through simulation, followed with an introduction and exploration of asymptotic theory.

 ## Sample lecture:
-To view a sample lecture in an interactive notebook click on the Binder launch button below:
+Click on the Binder launch button below to view a sample lecture in an interactive notebook:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UBC-MDS/DSCI_552_stat-inf-1/master?filepath=lectures%2F01_lecture-sampling-through-simulation.ipynb)

 ## Learning Outcomes